 Insurance frauds such as false billing or unnecessary charges cost $68 billion every year to the healthcare industry in the US.
 Blockchain can help curb insurance fraud in healthcare as records stored on blockchain are immutable and cannot be altered.

 Blockchain provides transparent and accessible health information to patients.
 Further, it facilitates the accuracy of records in case of any changes made to the documents of a patient with a validation request.
 Verification to make changes further enhances the security against human errors and intentional errors.

-Blockchain enhances the interoperability between hospitals, clinics and other healthcare providers as it allows authorized parties to view the database of patient information and medical records.
-This protects patient data and also facilitates healthcare providers to work on a single storage.
+Blockchain enhances the interoperability between hospitals, clinics and other healthcare providers.
+It allows authorized parties to view the database of patient information and medical records.
+This protects patient data and also facilitates healthcare providers to work on single storage.

-Blockchain technology is yet to realize its full potential in the healthcare industry as it has already countered and resolved various problems inherent in the system and continues to resolve more.
+Blockchain technology is yet to realize its full potential in the healthcare industry.
+It has already countered and resolved various problems inherent in the system and continues to resolve more.
 The applications and use cases of blockchain in the healthcare industry are bringing a paradigm shift in the way the industry operates and facilitating a better healthcare process for both patients and healthcare providers.